rena-med/kbit-score/SCORING.md

 ## Interpretation

-In the simulation, discharge of patients with a K-BIT score of 3 or lower was associated with a major bleeding risk approximately equivalent to that under current practice.
+In the simulation, discharge of patients with a K-BIT score of 3 was associated with a major bleeding risk approximately equivalent to that under current practice.

 ## Notes